Deniz-Eren/soft-router/README.md

 these devices on the host system.

-For example, if you run the command `lspci -nnk` you will see 'Kernel driver in use: igc' for ETH1 and ETH2 (it was igc for the particular hardware used in this example).
+For example, if you run the command `lspci -nnk` you will see `Kernel driver in use: igc` for ETH1 and ETH2 (it was igc for the particular hardware used in this example).

-Copy `ubuntu/etc/modules-load.d/vfio-pci.conf' to '/etc/modules-load.d/` on your
+Copy `ubuntu/etc/modules-load.d/vfio-pci.conf` to `/etc/modules-load.d/` on your
 server and run:

     sudo chmod 644 /etc/modules-load.d/vfio-pci.conf